Employers Should Benchmark PPP and CPE to Evaluate Employee Benefits Plan and Broker Performance

 Group health plan fiduciaries, such as executives who exercise discretionary authority over the plan, are required to assess whether the total dollars paid for their health plans—including broker compensation—are reasonable in light of the services received.
 This is not a percentage-based test.
 It is a reasonableness standard grounded in facts, benchmarks, and documentation.

-PPP and CPP are practical first-step metrics that can help employers begin to:
+PPP and CPE are practical first-step metrics that can help employers begin to:

 Commission rates may be easy to see, but they rarely tell the full story.
-Evaluating broker performance and plan value requires looking beyond percentages to the actual dollars being spent.
+Evaluating plan value and broker performance requires looking beyond percentages to the actual dollars being spent.